two deer in a field

 Sustainable Gardening

-• Leave some dead plant stalks, branches, and leaves in a portion of your garden (or the backyard).
-These natural materials provide winter shelter for pollinators, butterflies, moths, and other arthropods that are essential in the environment.
+• Leave some leaves, dead plant stalks, and branches in a portion of your garden (or the backyard).
+These materials provide winter shelter for butterflies, fireflies, moths, and other 'good' insects that provide pollination and pest control.
+To learn more on this topic, watch our free 1-hour webinar recording: To Rake or Not to Rake.

 Trees & Shrubs